Hi and welcome to iNat! This guide will walk you through some of the main features of the site.

 Those are the basics of adding observations!
 There are plenty of other things you can do, like searching and filtering your observations or editing them as a batch, but they should be pretty self-explanatory.

-We don't host photos at iNat, but we do allow you to associate your observations with photos from Flickr or Picasa.
+iNat hosts directly uploaded photos and also allows you to associate your observations with photos hosted on Facebook, Flickr, or Picasa.
 If you use either of those services, you can link your accounts and always see a list of your most recent photos when adding new observations.

 iNat can also help you add taxonomic tags to your Flickr photos using the Taxonomic Tags for Flickr tool.
 This tool will add tags to your photos for all the common and scientific names of the taxon you observed, and the names of its ancestor taxa.
 So if your observation is of a , you would get the following tags: